Georgia runoffs, coronavirus lockdowns put stock market's record run in peril

 Georgia Senate Race

-Republican Senators Kelly Loeffler and David Perdue are facing off on Jan.
+Republican Sens.
+Kelly Loeffler and David Perdue are facing off on Jan.
 5 against Democratic challengers Rev. Raphael Warnock and Jon Ossoff in runoffs for their seats.
 The outcome of those races will determine control of the Senate, and potentially give the Democrats control of both chambers of Congress.

-Republicans currently hold a 50-48 edge in the Senate, but a win by both Warnock and Ossoff would allow tie-breaking votes to be cast by projected Vice President Kamala Harris.
+Republicans currently hold a 50-48 edge in the Senate, but a win by both Warnock and Ossoff would allow tie-breaking votes to be cast by Vice President-elect Kamala Harris.
 Complete Democratic control of Congress would allow projected President-Elect Joe Biden to ram through his promised tax increases.

 RISING COVID-19 CASES STILL WILDCARD

-Election uncertainty isn’t the only threat to the stock market as growing COVID-19 infections has raised the threat of new COVID-19 lockdowns.
+Election uncertainty isn’t the only threat to the stock market as growing COVID-19 infections has raised the threat of new virus-related lockdowns.
 Los Angeles County began prohibiting social gatherings on Monday.
 The new mandate is scheduled to be in place for three weeks.

 Similar measures are said to be considered elsewhere as states look to slow the spread of the virus before a vaccine can be distributed.
-Three COVID-19 vaccines could receive emergency-use authorization before the end of the year, putting a large percentage of the population on track to receive vaccination by the middle of 2021.
+Three COVID-19 vaccines could receive emergency use authorization before the end of the year, putting a large percentage of the population on track to receive vaccination by the middle of 2021.

 “With equity markets back to resistance, another correction has likely begun at the index level with a sell the news reaction to the vaccines,” Wilson wrote, suggesting the S&P 500 index could fall to the lower end of its 3,150/3,550 trading range.
 Such a decline would mark a 13% drop from Friday’s record close.